-That said having had a pretty gentle start we were very quickly confronted by the infamous Nightingale Lane – a short road that takes you from river height to the top of Richmond hill.
+That said having had a pretty gentle start we were very quickly confronted by the infamous Nightingale Lane.
+A short road that takes you from river height to the top of Richmond Hill.
 It gave us novices the most challenging introduction to Richmond Park.
-I’ve since discovered that the gradient, at its best (!), is 16.3% – it’s only a 2,000 metre road but by the time you reach the top your heart is pounding against your chest, your legs are seizing up, steel like, and control of your bike has somewhat left your natural senses.
+We’ve since discovered that the gradient, at its best (!), is 16.3%.
+It’s only a 2,000-metre road but by the time you reach the top, your heart is pounding against your chest.
+Your legs are seizing up, steel-like, and control of your bike has somewhat left your natural senses.
 Suffice to say, we rested at the top of the hill for a while and enjoyed the view following the Thames as it snaked its way to Hampton Court!

-Incidentally, there is a men’s and woman’s leader board for the Nightingale Lane ascent, needless to say, in typical modesty, I won’t be revealing the team’s times and efforts.
+Incidentally, there is a men’s and woman’s leader board for the Nightingale Lane ascent, needless to say, in typical modesty, we won’t be revealing the team’s times and efforts.

-There’s good reason why hill training will shortly become part of our preparation as we will encounter the notorious Ditching Beacon between miles 46 and 47 on our way to Brighton.
-With a distance of 1.5km and gradients ranging from 2-16% it represents a huge challenge.
-Some, like Nightingale Lane, have already conquered it with great distinction.
+There’s a good reason why hill training will shortly become part of our preparation as we will encounter the notorious Ditching Beacon between miles 46 and 47 on our way to Brighton.
+With a distance of 1.5km and gradients ranging from 2-16%, it represents a huge challenge.
+Some, like Nightingale Lane, has already conquered it with great distinction.
 Round three of our training will be sure to provide a little more intensity.